STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Benchmark Construction Details

 \paragraph{$k$-NN graph construction and cluster estimation.} We construct a symmetric $k$-nearest-neighbor graph under the combined similarity $S$, with adjacency matrix $A$ and degree matrix $D=\mathrm{diag}(A\mathbf{1})$, and form the graph Laplacian $L=D-A$.
 Let $\lambda_1 \le \cdots \le \lambda_n$ denote the eigenvalues of $L$.
 The number of clusters is estimated using an eigengap heuristic over non-trivial modes, with additional regularization in small-sample regimes to avoid over-aggressive merging.

 \paragraph{Clustering and merge candidate generation.} Each entity is embedded into a joint representation $\tilde{e}_i = [\, \beta e_i^{(n)} \;;\; (1-\beta) e_i^{(d)} \,]$, and $k$-means clustering is applied using the estimated cluster count.
 Clusters containing a single entity are discarded, and only multi-entity clusters are treated as merge candidates.
+The final candidate pool is the union of lexical-overlap matches and embedding-cluster matches, which biases the system toward recall before adjudication.

-\paragraph{LLM-assisted disambiguation and application.} For each merge candidate cluster, an LLM adjudicates whether the clustered mentions refer to the same narrative entity or should remain distinct.
-Decisions are based on narrative identity, role consistency, and story function, and explicitly avoid category-level merges, versioned identifiers, or temporally distinct instantiations.
-Accepted merges produce a canonical entity name and alias set, which are then applied consistently across all entity nodes and relation endpoints in the final knowledge graph.
-The adjudication prompt used in this step is shown in Figure~\ref{fig:entity_prompt}.
+\paragraph{LLM-assisted disambiguation and application.} Entity resolution uses two semantic stages after deterministic candidate filtering.
+The first stage classifies retrieved mention pairs as \texttt{same\_identity}, \texttt{different\_identity}, or \texttt{uncertain}.
+High-confidence positive decisions must satisfy type, scope, same-scene, and accumulated negative constraints.
+The second stage reviews newly adjacent cluster pairs using their complete names, types, scopes, timelines, and source evidence.
+We run at most two cluster-review rounds and stop when a round produces no merge.
+Uncertain cases remain separate.
+Accepted merges produce a canonical name and alias set that is applied to entity nodes and relation endpoints throughout the knowledge graph.
+Decisions use names, aliases, types, scopes, temporal continuity, and source evidence.
+Surface similarity and generated rationales serve as audit signals; retained decisions require source evidence.